DamoM73/digital-solutions-text/ds_textbook/1_explore/6_identify_requirements/unit_2.md

 - the quantity of an item in a sale has to be less than the number of that item in stock
 - age must be greater than 0

+---

-### Data requirements
+## Data requirements

 Before developing a database you will need to identify all the data that will need to be stored in the database.
+Check that you have access to all the required data and if there is any missing data.

 This is **vital**.
 Once a database is implemented and in use, it is a painstaking task to make significant changes to the data structure.

 ---